SlicerMorph/S_2020/Day_2/Segmentation/Segmentation_tutorial.md

    <img src="images/Slide22.PNG">
    <img src="images/Slide23.PNG">

  **TECHNICAL NOTE** when you are segmenting thin structures, i.e., structures close to your voxel size -e.g. orbital walls-, it becomes challenging to use **Margin** effect.
 In such cases, smoothing may actually result in removal of those thin slivers of segments.
 You can modify the *Image Geometry* options **oversampling** setting to increase the resolution of your segmentation.
 Keep in mind that doubling the oversampling rate will increase memory consumption 8 folds.
-See this [Discussion on how to segment thin structures](https://discourse.slicer.org/t/enhancing-orbital-walls-with-unsharp-mask-filtering/8440/) for more information
+See the Memory Usage Consideration section below for more details.

 ## Mask volume and Split volume